Screening and Segmenting: A Consumer Surplus Perspective: The Binary Value Case

+Consider a profit-maximizing seller who offers a menu $( (q_{1},p_{1}),(q_{2},p_{2}))$ of quality--price pairs.
+As is standard in the screening literature, the binding constraints are participation for the low value and incentive compatibility for the high value, which pin down optimal prices as a function of qualities:

+Hence, the quality upgrade (or increment) $q_{2}-q_{1}$ is priced at $v_{2}$ but the baseline quality $q_{1}$ is priced at $v_{1}$ (we used that incentive compatibility requires that $q_{1}<q_{2}$).
+Consequently, only high-value buyers get any information rent and the consumer surplus $U$ is given by the expected information rents:

+Consumer surplus depends on the quality offered to \emph{low-value} buyers, even though it is \emph{high-value} buyers who capture the rents.
+This is because the rents arise from the high value's ability to mimic the low value: the better the low value's product, the larger the rent the high value extracts by threatening to \textquotedblleft trade down.\textquotedblright\ The qualities supplied are of course chosen by the seller to maximize profits.
+Hence, the seller chooses qualities $(q_{1},q_{2})$ that solve:

+The first two terms are the social surplus generated by qualities $ (q_{1},q_{2})$, while the last term is the information rents earned by buyers.
+The quality $q_{2}$ offered to a buyer with high value $v_{2}$ solves the corresponding first order condition:

+As usual, the highest value does not see any distortion in its allocation.
+The quality $q_{1}$ offered to a buyer with low value $v_{1}$ solves:

+where the above expression holds with equality if the \emph{virtual value} $ \phi(v_{1})$ is positive.
+Note that the virtual value depends on the value distribution.
+To write this condition explicitly, we denote the inverse of the marginal cost $c^{\prime }(q)$ by $Q$:

-We refer to $Q$ as the supply function, since $Q(v)$ is the quality that the monopolist would sell to a buyer of value $v$ if the monopolist were to offer an efficient pricing scheme.
-The supply function takes the value 0 if the value is negative, which explains the indicator function $\mathbb{I} \left[ v\geq 0\right] $ in the definition.
+We refer to $Q$ as the \emph{supply function}, since $Q(v)$ is the quality that the monopolist would sell to a buyer of value $v$ if the monopolist were to offer a socially efficient pricing scheme: $p^\prime (q) =c^{\prime }(q)$.
+The supply function is 0 if the value $v$ (or virtual value)\ is negative, captured by the indicator function $ \mathbbm{1}[v\geq 0]$.
+We can write \eqref{eq:vu} using the supply $Q$ by replacing the value $v_{1}$ with the virtual value $\phi(v_{1})$: